 An audit of all deliveries occurring during the year before implementation, on both sites of our trust, compared to the year after the implementation of the physiological approach showed that we have achieved a 32% reduction in the number of babies admitted to NICU with hypoxic injuries, and a reduction in the number of babies transferred out for cooling.
 The results also showed that CS and assisted vaginal delivery rates remained unaltered.

 During this episode, FBS was strongly discouraged, and only a couple were performed.

 This achievement has encouraged us to collaborate with other units who have similarly demonstrated significant improvements in perinatal outcomes after implementing physiology based CTG interpretation.

-This package will explain the principles of physiology based CTG interpretation and provide maternity staff with the scientific evidence to support their practice.
-It will include competency assessment tools and offer weekly CTG discussions to help embed the theoretical knowledge into clinical practice.
+This guideline explains the principles of physiology based CTG interpretation and provides maternity staff with the scientific evidence to support their practice.
+The website also includes competency assessment tools and offers case discussions to help embed the theoretical knowledge into clinical practice.